 Buildings can be the front line of defense against COVID-19, working within a layered system of strategies to reduce transmission.
 Improving the ventilation of buildings can reduce airborne transmission of SARS-CoV-2, the virus that causes COVID-19.
 The concentration of virus in indoor air can be reduced by:

 - bringing more fresh outdoor air into the building (i.e. improving ventilation)

-- filtering re-circulated air to remove airborne viral particles in the ductwork
+- filtering re-circulated air to remove airborne viral particles

 Improving ventilation and filtration in theater spaces does not necessarily require significant capital investment.
 Theaters should consult with their building managers and local HVAC experts to learn more about their individual ventilation systems and understand the capacity of their existing system for enhanced ventilation and filtration.